marco-cominelli01/VarCall/README.md

 ## How to Use This Repository
-If you're interested in running the analysis yourself, please see the `VarCall_pipeline.sh` script and the `greppy` script.
+If you're interested in running the analysis yourself, please see the [VarCall_pipeline.sh] bash script and the [greppy] python script.

 ## Contact